GeotrekCE/Geotrek-rando-v3/docs/installation.md

 After updating configuration or to install a new version of Geotrek-rando, you have to rebuild a new image of Geotrek-rando, stop the old one and run the new one.

-- Build a new Geotrek-rando image: `docker build -t geotrek-rando .`
+- Build a new Geotrek-rando image with its latest version: `docker build -t geotrek-rando .`.
+You can also specify a specific version.
 - Check running containers: `docker ps`
 - Stop the old container: `docker stop <CONTAINER_ID>`
 - Run the new image: `docker run -d -p {YOUR_PORT}:80 geotrek-rando`

-### Manage docker images storage on disk:
+### Manage Docker images storage on disk:

 The old images will stay on your system and use disk storage.

 To remove images without container associated, you can run `docker image prune -a`.

-If you notice a unexpectedly large amount of images remaining on your system when asking docker for images with the command `docker images -a` (showing all the otherwise hidden intermediate images), you can start from a clean slate and delete all the existing docker images on your system by running:
+If you notice a unexpectedly large amount of images remaining on your system when asking Docker for images with the command `docker images -a` (showing all the otherwise hidden intermediate images), you can start from a clean slate and delete all the existing docker images on your system by running:
 `docker rmi $(docker images -a -q) -f`.
 Docker supports subqueries like this one, let's understand it step by step: